 Biceps curls provide a simple example of how concentric and eccentric contractions work together in our everyday activities.
-When you flex your elbow to draw a weight toward your shoulder, the biceps muscle in your arm is contracting concentrically.
-When you straighten your arm to return the weight to the bench, the isotonic contraction of your biceps is eccentric.
+When you flex your elbow to raise this textbook to your shoulder, the biceps muscle in your arm is contracting concentrically.
+When you straighten your arm to return the book to the desktop, the isotonic contraction of your biceps is eccentric.
 Basically, eccentric contractions put the body in position to contract concentrically.
 All jumping and throwing activities involve both types of contraction.

-In isometric contractions (metric = measure), tension may build to the muscle's peak tension-producing capacity, but the muscle neither shortens nor lengthens (Figure 9.15b).
+In isometric contractions (metric = measure), tension may build to the muscle's peak tension-producing capacity, but the muscle neither shortens nor lengthens (Figure 9.18b).
 Isometric contractions occur when a muscle attempts to move a load that is greater than the force (tension) the muscle is able to develop-think of trying to lift a piano single-handedly.
 Muscles contract isometrically when they act primarily to maintain upright posture or to hold joints stationary while movements occur at other joints.